 As the course progresses, we will try to highlight connections between point set topology and other branches of mathematics.
 For instance:

-- The Baire category theorem has applications to functional analysis. - Paracompactness and partitions of unity have applications to differential geometry. - Compactly generated spaces have applications to algebraic topology.
+- The Banach fixed point theorem has applications to differential equations. - The Baire category theorem has applications to functional analysis. - Paracompactness and partitions of unity have applications to differential geometry. - Compactly generated spaces have applications to algebraic topology.

 Grading scheme